nomadkitty/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are commonly used to allow a server to store information about a client.
+Sessions provide a way to persist data across requests.
+We’ll use it to persist authentication information so there is no need to re-enter credentials on every new request the client makes to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt can hash password, implements salting both manually and automatically, and accumulates hashing rounds.
+All these features can help us store passwords in a secure manner.

 - [ ] What does bcrypt do to slow down attackers?

+The accumulative hashing rounds of bcrypt can slow down attachers.

 - [ ] What are the three parts of the JSON Web Token?

+They are the header, the payload and the signature.

 ## Minimum Viable Product